mobiliabrus/tourbook/docs/7-tour.md

 ## MOUNT KINABALU

 At 2 am, under the stars, the plane departed.
 In the next four hours, I was half asleep.

-Bt the time the sun rose, I had arrived in Kula Lumpur.
+By the time the sun rose, I had arrived in Kula Lumpur.
 After having a cup of coffee, I boarded the flight to Kota Kinabalu.

 By the time the sun reached its peak, I was riding the airport bus.

 Later, at the downtown terminal, I found a minibus that would take me to the park.

 Even though it was sunset and I had been traveling for eighteen hours, I finally arrived at the foot of Mount KK.
-I was very tired.

 <a-flight flight="D7809" departure="CKG" destination="KUL" departure-time="2017-04-02 01:50" arrive-time="2017-04-02 06:40"></a-flight>